azlux/log2ram/README.md

 If you have issue with apache2, you can try to add `apache2.service` next to other services on the `Before` parameter in `/etc/systemd/system/log2ram.service` it will solve the pb

 The log for log2ram will be written at: `/var/log/log2ram.log`

+Compressor for zram.
+Usefull for the `COMP_ALG` of ZRAM on the config file.

 | Compressor name	     | Ratio	| Compression | Decompress. |
 |------------------------|----------|-------------|-------------|